Last updated:

 Multiple myeloma usually becomes apparent between the fourth and seventh decades of life, with a median age of 68 years at diagnosis.
 The occurrence of the disease before the age of 40 is rare.

 A diagnosis of multiple myeloma is made based upon a thorough clinical evaluation, a detailed patient history, and a variety of specialized tests.
-Such tests may include removal and microscopic examination of small samples of bone marrow (biopsy or aspiration), blood tests to detect low levels of red and white blood cells, and various x-ray techniques including magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET) scanning that may reveal characteristic changes to bones.
-A test that uses electric currents to sort proteins in the blood or urine (electrophoresis) may be used to detect elevated levels of M-proteins.
+Such tests may include removal and microscopic examination of small samples of bone marrow (biopsy or aspiration), blood tests to detect low levels of red and white blood cells, and various x-ray techniques including magnetic resonance imaging (MRI), computed tomography (CT) and positron emission tomography (PET) scanning that may reveal characteristic changes to bones.
+A test that sorts proteins in the blood or urine (electrophoresis) may be used to detect elevated levels of M-proteins.
 An immunoglobulin free light chain assay of blood is considered a standard of evaluation.

 Treatment